haikoschol/polkadot-smoldot-webrtc-demo/README.md

 ## Overview

 This document describes how to run a local Polkadot dev chain node with libp2p-webrtc-direct transport enabled in litep2p and connect the PAPI Console to it using Smoldot.

 ## Requirements

 - git
 - Rust toolchain
 - Node.js
-- pnpm
 - Python 3
 - tmux (optional, used in the automated demo)
-- Wireshark, incl. `text2pcap` executable (optional, for traffic analysis)
+- Wireshark, incl. `text2pcap` executable (optional, used in the automated demo)

 ## Automated Demo

 Execute `python3 demo.py /path/to/chrome` in a terminal that is not running tmux.
-Make sure no process is listening on TCP port 5173 and that Chrome is not running yet.
-Wait for Chrome to launch and navigate to [http://localhost:5173/explorer#networkId=polkadot-dev-webrtc&endpoint=light-client](http://localhost:5173/explorer#networkId=polkadot-dev-webrtc&endpoint=light-client).
+Make sure no process is listening on TCP ports 5173 and 8080 and that
+Chrome is not running yet.
+Wait for Chrome to launch and open to PAPI Console once the chainspec has been fetched from the running node.
+While you wait, copy Alice's address displayed on the loading page.

-Once Smoldot has connected, play around with it, make some transfers, etc. then quit Chrome.
-You should see a table in the terminal with information about subtreams between dialer (Chrome) and listener (the node), what libp2p protobuf flags were set in the messages and what multistream-select protocol negotiation took place.
+Once Smoldot has connected, play around with it, make a storage query to fetch Alice's balance, etc. then quit Chrome.
+A CSV file will have been written with information about subtreams between dialer (Chrome) and listener (the node), what libp2p protobuf flags were set in the messages, what multistream-select protocol negotiation took place, etc.

 ## Manual Demo